rpcpool/solana-rpc-ansible/README.md

 Hardware Requirements
 ------------

+Typically an RPC server requires _at least_ the same specs as a Solana validator, but typically has higher requirements.
+In particular, we recommend using 256 GB of RAM in order to store indexes.

 Before deploy you should prepare the host so that the directory that you use for your Accounts database and your Ledger location are properly configured.
 This can include setting up a tmpfs folder for accounts and a separate filesystem (ideally on an NVME drive) for the ledger.
 A common way to configure this might be:

 ```